 Private Lessons.
 Participants enrolled as Performers will receive one private lesson which is included in the festival fee.
 Teachers or Observers may request a private lesson during the festival with one of the piano seminar faculty artists for an additional cost, scheduled as time permits.
 Private lesson requests should be reserved with Jane Magrath by June 1.

 Master Classes.
-Master classes will feature distinguished artist teachers Alan Chow of the Eastman School of Music, piano faculty from the Haydn Konservatorium and Jane Magrath from the University of Oklahoma.
+Master classes will feature distinguished artist teachers Alan Chow of the Eastman School of Music, Alvin Chow of the Oberlin Conservatory of Music, Ralf Heiber from the Music and Arts University in Vienna, and Jane Magrath from the University of Oklahoma.
 Performers may perform in two master classes and/or studio classes and will be notified about these assignments prior to the Festival.
 Performers, please bring at least two works memorized and at a high level to perform in the master classes or recital.

 Lectures.
 Piano participants will benefit from a variety of fascinating lecture/demonstrations: